zentala/awesome-development/README.md

 * LinkedIn - to make profiles and posts more engaging.
 * READMEs - to visually improve GitHub documentation.
 * Bots - to enliven messages and responses.
-* Social Media Posts - to focus attention and emphasize the messages.
+* Posts & Messages - to focus attention and emphasize the messages.

 <!-- wspomniec o starszych symbolach unicode https://www.utf8icons.com/ -->